Superalgos/Superalgos/README.md

 **3.** Delete all folders within the Superalgos Desktop App folder **but the ```Data-Storage``` folder**.
 You do not need to get rid of the historic market data every time you upgrade your app.
 Do **not** delete your ```Data-Storage``` folder.

-> Be aware that you will lose the data corresponding to the latest simulations and live trading operations.

 **4.** Download the latest patch or latest release from the location advertised in the Official Announcement Channel.

 > **WARNING**: Always beware of what random people may post in open Telegram groups or forums.
 Patches and releases will always be made available at the [Releases page](https://github.com/Superalgos/DesktopApp/releases) of this repository only.